Cascade-Health/cascade-technical-test/README.md

 1. Signup for a trial of [Medplum's cloud offering](https://app.medplum.com/)
 2. Create a [ClientApplication](https://www.medplum.com/docs/api/fhir/medplum/clientapplication) resource in the Medplum dashboard to generate a client ID and secret for making API calls to your Medplum instance
+   To shorten time: these are the right resources in FHIR xxxxxx Nich to refine
-3. Develop your application in any language you want so long as it runs in the browser (😉)
+4. Develop your application in any language you want so long as it runs in the browser (😉)
-4. Come up with a way for the patient to schedule the request, e.g. use https://formsort.com/ or whatever else you would pick for a great experience for the patient.
+5. Come up with a way for the patient to schedule the request and connect with your API
-5. Commit your code to a git repository that you can share with us
+6. Commit your code to a git repository that you can share with us
 4. Insure that you can provide a live demo with working code at least from your local machine.

 Elements that we are curious about: